2024 UC Davis Aggies football team

 The 2024 UC Davis Aggies football team represented the University of California, Davis during the 2024 NCAA Division I FCS football season as a member of the Big Sky Conference.
 They were led by first-year head coach Tim Plough and played their home games at UC Davis Health Stadium in Davis, California.
+It was the Aggies 106th season overall and 13th in tbe Big Sky.

 UC Davis finished the regular season 10-3 and received a bye during the first week of the FCS Playoffs due to their No.5 ranking in the end season polls.
 They then defeated the No. 11 Illinois State in the NCAA Division I Second Round.
 Following their victory over Illinois State, UC Davis would fall to No.4 South Dakota in the quarterfinals.